-The coast of the capital of Correntina, a common area for fishermen, hooks, garbage and bustle, today does not exist anymore.
-These are calm times for fish, who for an instant are the owners of their natural habitat again .
+The coast of the capital of Correntina, a common area for fishermen, hooks, garbage and bustle, today is no longer .
 Dozens of videos and photos show the benefits of letting nature rest at least for a while.
 Its original inhabitants seem to be playing.
 Going and forth through the water in total freedom, splashing, plunging and coming back to the surface.
 Lobo is there?
 No, we're quarantining.

 In the tip San Sebastián, a place par excellence for coastal fishing, you can see dozens of fins on the surface of the water.
 These fish did not emerge with quarantine, but now they can approach places where they usually could not.

 Mandatory quarantine also reaches fishing and, as pressure decreases, species re-emerge from the waters .
 If this pandemic is a response of nature to our abuses, it is our task to listen to it.
 We still have considerable chances to remedy the damage done and establish a better bond with our planet.
 The wolf, if he wants, he can go out and play.

 Publication Date: 14/04/2020

 There are not comments